All Saints' Church, Brockhampton: Architecture and description

 The body of the church is built of Red sandstone rubble.
 It consists of a nave, a porch surmounted by a bell tower, a crossing tower, north and south transepts and a chancel.
 The roof construction is unusual for its time, the vaulting is unreinforced concrete, over which Lethaby placed a thatched roof.
 The concrete allows for sweeping pointed arches in local stone which rise almost from floor level and run the length of the nave.
 Lethaby's inspiration for the arches has been debated by architectural historians.
-Simon Jenkins sees parallels with E. S. Prior's St Andrew's Church, Roker and also with work by Frank Lloyd Wright; while Alan Brooks, in the 2012 revision to the Herefordshire volume of the Buildings of England, notes similarities to work by Lethaby's teacher, R. Norman Shaw at Adcote but also to genuine medieval French and Catalan abbeys, such as the monastery at Poblet.
+Simon Jenkins sees parallels with Edward Schroeder Prior's St Andrew's Church, Roker and also with work by Frank Lloyd Wright; while Alan Brooks, in the 2012 revision to the Herefordshire volume of the Buildings of England, notes similarities to work by Lethaby's teacher, Norman Shaw at Adcote but also to genuine medieval French and Catalan abbeys, such as the monastery at Poblet.

 Davey notes the innovative, practical advantages of Lethaby's roofing arrangement, as well as its pleasing aesthetic.
 The combination of thatch and concrete ensured excellent insulation; Davey considers the roof "one of the most sophisticated constructions of its day - and more so than many of our own".

 The church is a Grade I listed building.
 The lychgate has a separate Grade II listing.

+Replica

+A three-quarter size replica of All Saints was constructed on the upper floors of a skyscraper in Osaka, Japan.
+The replica acts as a wedding venue.
+The interior was laser scanned.